28 Great Nerdy Date Ideas

 Plan out your zombie apocalypse survival strategy together.
 To take it to the next level, you could even prep your bug out bags.

 Pull out one of your favorites at home or check locally.
 Many libraries and comic shops have free board game libraries available for people to play and test with.
-Last year my boyfriend and I tried out new games at one of our local comic shops for Valentine's Day.
-Find a comic shop near you using The Master List.
-For good 2 player games I would recommend Pandemic, Stone Age, Ticket to Ride: Nordic Countries, or Jaipur.
+Last year my boyfriend and I tried out new games at one of our local comic shops for Valentine’s Day.
+For good 2 player games I would recommend Mr. Jack, Ticket to Ride: Nordic Countries, or Jaipur.
+Check out my list of great 2 player board games for even more options.

 Don’t need to say much here…grab a couple of guns and chase each other around the house and yard.
 For added fun, build forts out of the house furniture for cover.
 Want to up the ante?
 Go paint balling instead.